Understanding Insomnia Medications: A Comprehensive Guide

 Potential for dependence or misuse with long-term use

-Who might benefit: People with trouble falling asleep or waking during the night who haven't responded to lifestyle changes alone
+People with trouble falling asleep or waking during the night who haven't responded to lifestyle changes alone.

 Examples: Suvorexant (Belsomra), Lemborexant (Dayvigo), Daridorexant (Quviviq)